stmilne/icds_docs_v2/docs/running-jobs/hardware-requests.md

 If the job is paid by an allocation, use `-p sla-prio` instead of `-p standard`.

-For information on available GPU nodes, see [Compute Hardware][hardware].
+For information on available GPU nodes, see [Compute hardware][hardware].
+For the names of different GPU types (a100, a40, v100, p100,...)
+see [Hardware info][hardwareinfo].
 [hardware]: ../getting-started/compute-hardware.md
+[hardwareinfo]: hardware-requests.md/#hardware-info

 !!! warning "Make sure your application is GPU-enabled."
     If your application does not use GPUs,